ingus-t/AMAdillo-web-client/README.md

 ## Introduction
 **AMAdillo** is a Slack app that allows users to search the AMA transcript database by using fuzzy string matching.
 **1427** questions have been asked during AMA sessions until August 15th.
 I think that many of the questions asked in AMA have already been answered before.
 And they are often repeated.
-One possible reason for that that is FAQ information fragmentation across many pages.
+One possible reason for that is FAQ information fragmentation across many pages.
 S&P AI page has an FAQ section, #60daysofudacity page has FAQ section, #showcase page has an FAQ section.
-AMA question/answer transcript and the Slack channel are hard to search through for many students.
+AMA question/answer transcript and the Slack channel are not convenient to search through for many students, especially because of the 10 000 message limit.

-It would be useful if questions from all these resources were united, and properly weighed, so answers from official FAQs come before AMA answers (they still have to match the keywords).
+It would be useful if questions from all these FAQs and also the AMA transcript would be combined.
+If they were properly weighed, answers from official FAQs come before AMA answers (they still have to match the keywords).
-Making the search possible through Slack would really benefit the students.
+Making this simple search possible through Slack would really benefit the students.
+The best or most interesting answers from Slack could also be added to the dataset.

 ## Parts of this project
 In total there are 4 parts in the Slack App project: